rust-lang/rust-project-goals/src/2024h2/rfl_stable.md

-# Resolving the biggest blockers to Linux building on stable Rust
+# Resolve the biggest blockers to Linux building on stable Rust

 | Metadata    |                                |
 | ----------- | ------------------------------ |